‘RHONY’ Cast Is Reportedly Campaigning For Jill Zarin To Return For Season 12 After Bethenny Frankel’s Exit

 Could Jill Zarin be brought back to the Real Housewives of New York City for Season 12 after the sudden exit of Bethenny Frankel last month?

-According to a September 5 report from the Daily Mail, a couple of cast members from the series are campaigning for Zarin to rejoin the cast now that Frankel, her former bestie, has left the show and feel she would be a great addition to Season 12.
+According to a September 5 report from The Daily Mail, a couple of cast members from the series are campaigning for Zarin to rejoin the cast now that Frankel, her former bestie, has left the show and feel she would be a great addition to Season 12.

 “Look, Jill is a pain in the a** but she knows how to create great TV,” one cast member said.